Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 Development and commercialization collaborations with partners with local expertise or with a specific therapeutic focus with respect to remimazolam are an effective way of funding and advancing remimazolam's development and of assisting PAION with its commercialization in international markets where PAION does not intend to directly conduct sales and marketing activities.
 PAION expects that the existing licensees will continue the development of remimazolam on the basis of data generated from our U.S., Japanese and European clinical development programs, and subsequently PAION may receive additional data and payments under the existing agreements in the medium to long term.
 In order to exploit remimazolam's full potential, it is PAION's defined target to commercialize remimazolam on its own in selected European markets immediately after a potential market approval.
 PAION is well positioned to find further licensees.
 Pharmaceutical companies have a growing need to add drugs to their pipeline that have already demonstrated proof of concept in advanced stages of clinical trials and also provide a commercially viable alternative in a global healthcare environment characterized by increasing cost consciousness.

-Remimazolam is partnered in the U.S. (Cosmo Pharmaceuticals), Japan (Mundipharma), China (Yichang Humanwell), Canada (Pharmascience), Russia/CIS, Turkey and the MENA region (R-Pharm) and South Korea (Hana Pharm).
-For all other markets outside the EU, remimazolam is available for licensing.
+Remimazolam is partnered in the U.S. (Cosmo Pharmaceuticals, sublicensed to Acacia Pharma), Japan (Mundipharma), China (Yichang Humanwell), Canada (Pharmascience), Russia/CIS, Turkey and the MENA region (R-Pharm) as well as South Korea and Southeast Asia (Hana Pharm).
+For all other markets including parts of the EU, remimazolam is available for licensing.